Six-dimensional space: Icosahedral lattice symmetry

-which is 4.72477 × r^{7}, or 0.0369 of the smallest 7-cube that contains the 6-sphere.
+In six-dimensional Euclidean space, six mutually orthogonal axes may be drawn through any point.
+These form a group isomorphous with the six fivefold symmetry axes of the regular icosahedron, thus affording an icosahedrally symmetric projection into three-dimensional space.
+This projection plays a major role in the crystallography of icosahedral quasicrystals.

 Applications

 Transformations in three dimensions

 In three dimensional space a rigid transformation has six degrees of freedom, three translations along the three coordinate axes and three from the rotation group SO(3).
 Often these transformations are handled separately as they have very different geometrical structures, but there are ways of dealing with them that treat them as a single six-dimensional object.

 Screw theory

 In screw theory angular and linear velocity are combined into one six-dimensional object, called a twist.
 A similar object called a wrench combines forces and torques in six dimensions.
 These can be treated as six-dimensional vectors that transform linearly when changing frame of reference.
 Translations and rotations cannot be done this way, but are related to a twist by exponentiation.